 - 7-9 and so on.

-In this way, you can create a never-ending flow of customers on the leaderboard with a more or less fair system of evaluation.
-Surely, those who are on the 3rd week of their journey with your company still have higher chances of being at the top, compared to those who joined a couple of days ago, but isn’t it the point though?
+This way, you can create a never-ending flow of customers on the leaderboard with a more or less fair system of evaluation.
+Surely, those who are on the 3rd week of their journey with your company still have higher chances of being at the top compared to those who joined a couple of days ago, but isn’t that the point?

 # 6: Digital Loyalty Cards 💳

-These are companies with a ready-to-use financial infrastructure that you can implement into your app or website with their API, without having to set up your own.
+These are companies with a ready-to-use financial infrastructure that you can implement into your app or website with their APIs without having to set up your own.

 You can offer:

-- Digital loyalty cards issuing.
-With this feature, users can easily access their discounts, get points for purchases or even use your in-app currency (points) to pay.
+- Digital loyalty cards.
+With this feature, users will be able to easily access their discounts, get points for purchases, or even use your in-app currency (points) to pay.

-- In-app wallet where customers can attach their debit, credit, and loyalty cards.
+- An in-app wallet where customers can attach their debit, credit, and/or loyalty cards.

 - NFC tags.